 Biomarkers in oncology are biological indicators that reveal the presence, progression, or characteristics of cancer and are crucial for diagnosis, prognosis, treatment decisions, and monitoring therapeutic responses.
-They can be genetic, epigenetic, proteomic, glycomic, metabolomic, transcriptomic, or imagebased.
-As with most other cancers, biomarkers in cervical lesions, including invasive CC, improve early detection, diagnosis, prognosis, and treatment response.
-HPV DNA testing is now considered the primary screening test for the detection of cervical lesions, rather than visual inspection with acetic acid (VIA) or cytology (Pap smear) (moderate-certainty level of evidence).
-This applies to all women over 30 years of age, irrespective of their risk for cervical lesions and subsequent CC [11].
+They can be genetic, epigenetic, proteomic, glycomic, metabolomic, transcriptomic, or image-based.
+Like most other cancers, biomarkers in cervical lesions, including invasive CC, improve early detection, diagnosis, prognosis, and treatment response.
+HPV DNA testing is now considered the primary screening test for detection of cervical lesions, rather than visual inspection with acetic acid (VIA) or cytology (Pap smear) (moderate-certainty level of evidence).
+This applies to all women > 30 years, irrespective of the risk for cervical lesions and subsequent cervical cancer (11).

 The most common histologic subtype of CC is squamous cell carcinoma (SCC).
-Almost all (>95%) cervical SCCs are HPV-associated (positive).
-However, HPV-independent SCC, although rare, has been described in the literature [12].
-Therefore, all cervical squamous lesions, including SCC, are classified into HPV-associated and HPV-independent subtypes [13].
+Almost all (> 95%) cervical SCCs are HPV-associated (positive).
+However, HPV-independent SCC, although rare, has been described in the literature (12).
+Therefore, all cervical squamous lesions, including SCC, are classified into HPV-associated and HPV-independent subtypes (13).
 The second most common histologic subtype of CC is adenocarcinoma.
-Similar to SCC, the new WHO classification of CC also recognizes HPV-associated and HPV-independent cervical adenocarcinomas [14].
-In contrast to SCC, cervical adenocarcinomas appear to be less commonly associated with HPV infections [15, 16].
-A subset of cervical adenocarcinomas may also be associated with an autosomal dominant syndrome called Peutz-Jeghers syndrome (#OMIM 175200).
-The syndrome is caused by germline mutations in the STK11 gene and is associated with various benign conditions (e.g., hamartomatous gastrointestinal polyps and mucocutaneous pigmentations) as well as an increased risk of various cancers [17].
+Similar to SCC, a new WHO classification of CC also recognizes HPV-associated and HPV-independent cervical adenocarcinomas (14).
+In contrast to SCC, cervical adenocarcinomas appear to be less associated with HPV infections (15,16).
+A subset of cervical adenocarcinomas may also be associated with an autosomal-dominant syndrome called Peutz-Jeghers syndrome (#OMIM 175200).
+The syndrome is caused by germline mutations of the STK11 gene and is associated with various benign conditions (e.g., hamartomatous gastrointestinal polyps and mucocutaneous pigmentations) and increased risk of various cancers (17).

 HPV-associated and HPV-independent CC cannot be reliably distinguished based on morphologic criteria alone.
 Therefore, biomarkers are required for this subclassification.
 The most common biomarker is p16INK4a (p16), a surrogate marker for high-risk HPV infections (e.g., HPV-16, HPV-18). p16 expression in cervical lesions, including cancer, is tested by immunohistochemistry (IHC).
-Almost all HPV-associated CCs exhibit strong and diffuse nuclear and cytoplasmic p16 overexpression by IHC [18].
-Strong and diffuse p16 positivity in cervical lesions indicates a transcriptionally active HPV infection; however, cases of p16- and HPV-negative cervical lesions, including CC, have been increasingly recognized and reported in the literature [19-21].
+Almost all HPV-associated CC exhibit a strong and diffuse nuclear and cytoplasmic p16 overexpression by IHC (18).
+A strong and diffuse p16 positivity in cervical lesions indicates a transcriptionally active HPV infection, but cases of p16 and HPV-negative cervical lesions, including CC, have been increasingly recognized and reported in the literature (19-21).

-The clinical use of p16 IHC is frequently accompanied by Ki-67 IHC staining (MIB1 antibody), which indicates cellular proliferation.
-Combined (dual) p16/Ki-67 staining may be particularly useful in assessing the degree of cervical dysplasia, but Ki-67 expression alone is not sufficient, as it does not correlate with HPV infections.
-The combined use of p16/Ki-67 IHC is also useful in diagnosing and grading cervical glandular intraepithelial disease (precursors of cervical adenocarcinoma) [22].
-In addition, HPV DNA testing and E6/E7 mRNA detection have become essential for identifying persistent high-risk HPV infections associated with CC development and progression (cervical intraepithelial lesions, CIN1-3) [23].
-HPV DNA testing also exhibits superior sensitivity compared to cervical cytology alone.
+The clinical use of p16 IHC is frequently accompanied by the Ki-67 IHC staining (MIB1 antibody), which indicates cellular proliferation.
+Combined (dual) p16/Ki-67 staining may be particularly useful in assessing the degree of cervical dysplasia, but Ki-67 expression alone is not enough, as it does not correlate with HPV infections.
+The combined use of p16/Ki-67 IHC is also useful in diagnosing and grading cervical glandular intraepithelial disease (precursors of cervical adenocarcinoma) (22).
+In addition, HPV DNA testing and E6/E7 mRNA detection have become essential for identifying persistent high-risk HPV infections associated with CC development and progression (cervical intraepithelial lesions, CIN1-3) (23).
+HPV DNA testing also exhibits superior sensitivity compared with cervical cytology alone.

-Commonly observed genomic alterations in SCCs are those within the PI3K/MAPK and/or TGF- β signaling pathways [24].
-The most frequently mutated genes in SCC are ERBB3 (HER3), SHKBP1, CASP8, HLA-A, and TGFBR2 [24].
+Commonly observed genomic alterations in SCCs are those within the PI3K/MAPK and/or TGF-β signaling pathways (24).
+The most frequently mutated genes in SCC are ERBB3 (HER3), SHKBP1, CASP8, HLA-A, and TGFBR2 (24).
 None of these genomic biomarkers has been approved as predictive for precision oncology purposes in CC patients, underscoring the need for new predictive biomarkers in the era of immunotherapy.